Myxiis/business_chatbot/README.md

 Set DELIVERY_METHOD to "webhook" and paste your Zapier/Make/custom URL into WEBHOOK_URL instead.
 Note
 Your EmailJS public key is visible in the browser (normal for EmailJS).
 Turn on EmailJS's allowed-domains setting to keep it safe.

+## 💼 Want it done for you?

+This widget is free to use and customize yourself.
+But if you'd rather skip the setup, I offer done-for-you installation:

+- **Quick Setup** — I install it on your site, branded with your colors and logo, with lead delivery wired up to your inbox.
+Ready to capture leads the same day.

+- **Setup + Hosting** — Everything above, plus I host and maintain it for you, handle any tweaks, and make sure it keeps running.
+No technical work on your end, ever.

+- **Custom Build** — Need extra questions, integrations (CRM, Zapier, Calendly), or a unique design?
+I'll build it to spec.

+📩 **Interested?
+Reach out at **mattheubenny@gmail.com** and tell me a bit about your business.